 How to Treat Tendonitis

-Early intervention is the key to treatment of tendonitis.
+Early intervention is the key in how to treat tendonitis.
 Tendonitis can be successfully treated but it is important to note that the treatment protocol for tendonitis is unique and different than treating other acute injuries.
 The wrong treatment can exacerbate the condition increasing the time for recovery.

 Tendonitis can affect many body segments.
 Although the body segments may differ, the structural damage and healing process are the same.
 Understanding the basic structure and function of a tendon will give the athlete a better understanding of why the treatment protocol for tendonitis is different than other types of acute injuries.